LASIK eye surgery

 - Hyperopia (farsightedness)

 Refractive surgery is a procedure that can be done to improve vision by correcting what is called refractive error.
-That’s when the shape of your cornea (the clear, dome-like covering of your eye) affects the way light is reflected on your retina and makes it difficult to see clearly.
+That’s when the shape of your cornea (the clear, dome-like lens of your eye) affects the way light is reflected on your retina and makes it difficult to see clearly.

 Located at the back of the eye near the optic nerve, your retina’s job is to convert light into neural signals that tell your brain what you’re seeing.
 By adjusting the shape of the corneal tissue, light can reflect properly and improve your vision.